Prescription Drug Savings

 It may offer you a better discount than what the Insurance company offers.

 You can order a free card at the state website:

 4. CHECK OUT YOUR GENERIC DRUGS AT THE PHARMACIES THAT OFFER A $4.00 PROGRAM

 Keep in mind each pharmacy may have different drugs on their lists, so check a couple out before you decide on one.
-Paying cash for your prescriptions may partner up well with a plan like an HSA Plan that has the prescription drugs subject to the deductible.
+Note that Cosco, Fred Meyer, and others may have $4.00 drug programs similar to the ones listed below.

 WALMART LIST OF $4.00 DRUGS:

 MANUFACTURER DIRECT DISCOUNTS